2024–25 Fairfield Stags women's basketball team

-The 2024–25 Fairfield Stags women's basketball team represents Fairfield University during the 2024–25 NCAA Division I women's basketball season.
-The Stags, led by third-year head coach Carly Thibault-DuDonis, play their home games at Leo D. Mahoney Arena in Fairfield, Connecticut as members of the Metro Atlantic Athletic Conference.
+The 2024–25 Fairfield Stags women's basketball team represented Fairfield University during the 2024–25 NCAA Division I women's basketball season.
+The Stags, led by third-year head coach Carly Thibault-DuDonis, played their home games at Leo D. Mahoney Arena in Fairfield, Connecticut as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Stags finished the 2023–24 season 31–2, 20–0 in MAAC play, to finish as MAAC regular season champions.
 They would defeat Rider, Canisius, and Niagara to win the MAAC tournament and earn the conference's automatic bid to the NCAA tournament.
 They received the #13 seed in the Albany Regional 1, where they would fall to #4 region seed Indiana in the first round.